home-assistant/home-assistant.io/source/_docs/installation/archlinux.markdown

 ---
 layout: page
-title: "Installation on Fedora"
+title: "Installation on ArchLinux"
-description: "Installation of Home Assistant on your Fedora computer."
+description: "Installation of Home Assistant on your ArchLinux computer."
 date: 2017-03-01 07:00
 sidebar: true
 comments: false